klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/5-frontend-code.md

 export default renderRoutes
 ```

-`'routes.js'` contains route definition for our tutorial app.
+`'routes.js'` contains the route definition for our tutorial app.
-As a root component, `'App.js'` component renders children component defined in `'route.js'` file.
+As a root component, `'App.js'` component renders child components defined in `'route.js'` file.
 By above code, `'Count'` component would be rendered as a children of rootComponent when browser's URL path is `"/"`.

 For further information, visit React router github https://github.com/ReactTraining/react-router/blob/v3.2.1/docs/API.md